 The major in History provides students with the essential skills for a wide variety of careers.
 Among the careers pursued by recent graduates are teaching, archival and museum work, law, business, government service, journalism, and higher degrees in history and public history.
 Students achieving a grade point average at graduation of 3.25 or above in the History major are awarded Honors in History.
 Students achieving a grade point average at graduation of 3.50 or above in the History major and a grade of B+ or higher on the History Competency Exam are awarded High Honors in History.
 The GPA in the History major and for Honors in the History major is calculated by averaging the grades of all courses used to fulfill the requirements of the major.
 Any non-HS course used to fulfill a major requirement must be approved through the completion of a course substitution form and is included in the major GPA calculation.

-Students who intend to teach History (Social Science) in high school should refer to p.
-155 for information on the Secondary Teacher Certification program.
+Students who intend to teach History (Social Studies) in high school should refer to the School of Education for information on the Secondary Teacher Certification program.

-In addition to the General and Liberal Education Curriculum, p.
-100, minimum of 35 credits in History.
+In addition to all degree requirements, student must complete a minimum of 35 credits in History.
 History majors, especially those who contemplate graduate study, are encouraged to pursue the study of a foreign language.